 In November 2013, an entrepreneur named Jamie Siminoff pitched his idea for a “smart doorbell” on the reality show Shark Tank.
 The show’s judges turned him down.
-Siminoff forged ahead with the concept, and news broke yesterday (Feb.
-27) that Amazon is buying his company, Ring, for over $1 billion.
+Siminoff forged ahead with the concept, and this week we learned that Amazon is buying his company, Ring, for over $1 billion.

 In his Shark Tank pitch, Siminoff said he was seeking a $700,000 investment for a 10% stake in his then-struggling startup—called DoorBot at the time—which he thought was worth $7 million.